Epidemiology, M.P.H.

 Statement of Goals: Write a well-considered 500- to 1,000-word statement of purpose that articulates your interests in public health and our program in particular.
 Craft your statement to specifically address the following questions:

-- Why are you pursuing this M.P.H. program, and what are your particular areas of interest in public health?
+- Why are you pursuing the MPH in Epidemiology, and what are your particular areas of interest in public health?

-- How does the M.P.H. program within Temple's Department of Epidemiology and Biostatistics best fit your public health interests?
+- How does the MPH in Epidemiology best fit your public health interests?

 - What are your career goals, and how will this degree help you to achieve these goals?